Maxim-Karpov/lrRNAseq-GAST/Docs/example_demo.md

 # Step 11 - Calculate further ORF statistics*

 In this step, the program calculates other various ORF statistics, combining the BLAST alignments with the predicted ORFs in the transcript sequences.
 In essence, the program determines which alignment regions on query fall in range of transcript's ORFs/largest ORF.
+The alignments falling into any ORF will be coloured in red, whilst the ones falling into the largest ORF, will be yellow on the final plot.
 This step may take a few minutes, run the cell.

 ```
 #calculate ORF overlap statistics